Southeastern mixed forests

 The Southeastern mixed forests are an ecoregion of the temperate broadleaf and mixed forest biome, in the lower portion of the Eastern United States.

 Setting

 This ecoregion covers the Piedmont region of the eastern United States, stretching in a broad arc from extreme southwest New Jersey southwest to Mississippi.
 It is distinguished from neighboring ecoregions by elevation and vegetation.
-At lower elevations to the east are the Middle Atlantic coastal forests on the Atlantic coastal plain.
-Similarly, the Southeastern conifer forests occupy the Gulf coastal plain to the south.
+At lower elevations to the east are the Middle Atlantic coastal forests on the Atlantic Plain.
+Similarly, the Southeastern conifer forests occupy the Gulf Coastal Plain to the south.
 Higher, and to the north and west, are the Appalachian-Blue Ridge forests and the Appalachian mixed mesophytic forests of the Appalachian Mountains.
 Small stands of these forests extend into north Florida.

 Climate

 This ecoregion lies within the Cfa Köppen climate zones, and the Cf and Do Trewartha climate zones, placing it in the humid subtropical climate category, with hot, humid summers, and mild to cool winters.
 The coldest month mean temperature at or above freezing, and significant precipitation in all seasons.